Inamul07/Inamul07/README.md

 Software Develepor
 ------------------

 Hey!
 Thank you for your interest in learning more about me.
-My name is Mohammed Inamul Hassan, and I'm a second-year B.Tech/IT undergraduate at Sri Sairam Engineering College.
+My name is Mohammed Inamul Hassan, and I'm a third-year B.Tech/IT undergraduate at Sri Sairam Engineering College.
 I enjoy picking up new skills and technology.
 I strive to improve as a programmer and a problem solver.
 Android app development and UI/UX design are two of my favourite things to do.
 Apart from my professional life, I enjoy cricket and football, as well as a popular pastime these days: gaming.

 * 🖥️  See my portfolio at [MIH-Portfolio](http://mih-portfolio.netlify.app/)
 * ✉️  You can contact me at [mohammedinamul87@gmail.com](mailto:mohammedinamul87@gmail.com)